jundalisay/superb/content/en/research/indian/gita/chapter-02.md

 Sanjaya: Arjuna became silent.

 {{< l a="Krishna" >}}
-You grieve when you should not be grireving!
+You grieve when you should not be grieving!
+You are lacking wisdom.

-You lacking wisdom!
 The wise in heart mourn not for those who live, nor those who die.

 Everyone lives forever.
 Physical life is just short and mutable.
 <!-- Nor I, nor thou, nor any one of these,